Local Tools

 }

 Values are strings even when conceptually numeric — tools_policies is the chain's policy carrier and uses string values uniformly across tools.
-The default chains (default-chain.json, default-run-chain.json) ship with the table above as their local_fs block.
+The default chains (default-chain.json, default-run-chain.json) ship with conservative limit, root, and deny-substring defaults.

 Chain example